glasgowm148/ergonaut-handbook/Ergo/Contributing.md

 1. [Create issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) on GitHub code repositories.
 These can be suggestions, text-fixes, or any improvements you can think of.
 This acts as a *todo list* for developers, allowing them to track the changes wanted by the community.
-2. Participate in community discussions on the forums
+2. Participate in community discussions on the forums:
 	-	[LETS Discussion summary](https://www.ergoforum.org/t/lets-discussion-summary/3492)
 	- [A Proposal for a public good stablecoin](https://www.ergoforum.org/t/a-proposal-for-a-public-good-stablecoin/3432)
 	- [Lessons for sigmausd from the DJED paper](https://www.ergoforum.org/t/lessons-for-sigmausd-from-the-djed-paper/2345)